khairatAA/monty/README.md

-# Project: 0x19.
-C - Stacks, Queues - LIFO, FIFO
+# C - Stacks, Queues - LIFO, FIFO

-The Monty Bytecode Interpreter is a program that reads and executes Monty bytecode files.
+The Monty Bytecode Interpreter is a program written in C programming language that reads and executes Monty bytecode files.
 Monty is a simple programming language that uses a stack data structure.

 ## Table of Contents